jimmychang94/Lab41_MVC5/README.md

 # Lab41_MVC5

+I AM ARCHIVING THIS PROJECT

+ - I am archiving this since this was a project for a course I was taking.
+It has since served its' purpose and I don't see a reason to keep updating the project.

 ## Summary
 This application is from following a tutorial on how to build a website in ASP.NET using MVC.
 MVC stands for Models, Views, Controllers which represents a way to separate the variables